TheChadSurvivor/TCS-DLSSV-PART2/README.md

 4. Install **Part 2**.
 Choose the pack for your card and drop the contents inside **"Move Inside Content to Game Folder"** into your game folder.
 5. Run the game.
 For **KotOR 2**, the resolution can look wrong at first: set it again in Options (e.g. 1080p).
    A small window will pop up.
 That is the **feeder** (another layer).
 Leave it.

-6. Open the ReShade menu (Home Key), go to addon tab , open the DLSS 5 tray , enable it and neural rendering.
+6. Open the ReShade menu (Home Key), go to addon tab , open the DLSS 5 tray , enable it.

-7. click the button under advance tray "Apply To The DLSS 5 to host" at the bottom
+7. Click show Dev Panel or Press N to access the TCS DEV CONTROLS PANEL
+8. Click the button enable DLSS5 and make Sure Feed is also enable
+9. Then hit the dev panel "Applied" near the bottom

-8. Done.
+10. Done.
 Adjust it to your heart's content.

-Please note: if you have a **30 series GPU or below**, this will run very, very slow (like **1 FPS**).
+Please note: if you have a **30 series GPU or below**, this will run slow.

 Download **one** zip from [Releases](https://github.com/TheChadSurvivor/TCS-DLSSV-PART2/releases):